nextflow-io/website/content/blog/2016/docker-and-nextflow.md

     ![CircleCI status](https://circleci.com/gh/skptic/lncRNA-Annotation-nf.png?style=shield)

 ###Tips and Tricks

-**File permissions**: When a process is executed by a docker container, the unix user running the process is not you.
+**File permissions**: When a process is executed by a docker container, the UNIX user running the process is not you.
 Therefore any files that are used as an input should have the appropriate file permissions.
 For example, I had to change the permissoins of all the input data in the test data set with:

     chmod 0755 <input_files>